danludwig/eventsourced.net/README.md

 #### With Visual Studio

 To run in Visual Studio, you will need at least version 2015 with Update 1 installed.
-Visual Studio Update 1 should automatically install the DotNetVersionManager (`dnvm`) for you, but may not install runtime version `1.0.0-rc1-final`.
+Visual Studio Update 1 should automatically install the .NET Version Manager (`dnvm`) for you, but may not install runtime version `1.0.0-rc1-final`.
 Use the following to make sure you have the correct runtime installed and available in your user path.

 ```
 # Install & set up runtime version 1.0.0-rc1-final if necessary.